Coal Creek War: Truce and legislative action

-On July 21, 1891, Governor Buchanan travelled to Knoxville, where he again summoned the militia.
+On July 21, 1891, Buchanan travelled to Knoxville where he again summoned the militia.
 Over a four-day period, the governor met with a committee of local figures friendly to the miners' interests, namely attorney J.C.J.
 Williams, Knoxville Journal editor William Rule, and United Mine Workers organizer William Webb.
-On July 23, Williams and Webb went to Coal Creek to address the miners, echoing the governor's plea for patience.
-Williams assured the miners that the governor supported an end to convict-leasing, but said it would take time to change the law.
+On July 23 Williams and Webb went to Coal Creek to address the miners, echoing the governor's plea for patience.
+Williams assured the miners that the governor supported an end to convict leasing but said it would take time to change the law.
 The miners thus agreed to a 60-day truce after the governor assured them he would call a special session of the Tennessee state legislature and recommend the lease law be repealed.
 The convict laborers returned on July 25.
-During the truce, Merrell and Irish traveled around the state, giving speeches to rally support for the miners' cause.
+During the truce, Merrell and Irish traveled around the state giving speeches to rally support for the miners' cause.

-On August 31, Buchanan called a special session of the state legislature to consider the convict lease issue.
-One question before the legislature was whether or not the state could terminate the leasing contract it had signed, which did not expire until December 31, 1895.
+On August 31, Buchanan called a special session of the state legislature where he recommended that the leasing system be terminated as soon as possible and that it should be immediately restricted to mines without free labor.
+One question before the legislature was whether the state could terminate the leasing contract it had signed, which did not expire until December 31, 1895.
 Another issue was what to do with convicts should the convict-leasing system be terminated.
+The topic was given great consideration, however it was reported that the entire state, except East Tennessee, favored its continuation because its removal would cause taxes to be increased.
 After three weeks of debate, the legislature adjourned on September 21, taking little action other than making it a felony to interfere with the leasing system and authorizing the governor to take any necessary action to protect the system.

 After this setback, the miners held out hope with the state's court system, which considered a case brought by the Tennessee Commissioner of Labor, George Ford, who claimed the poor conditions in which the inmates worked and lived violated state law.
-The case moved quickly through the courts, reaching the Tennessee State Supreme Court in October 1891.
-Chief Justice Peter Turney, however, ruled against the miners, essentially citing the sanctity of contracts.
+In September 1891, a justice of the peace was smuggled into one of the mines to attempt to secure a habeas corpus application for a convict on the grounds of being held in an illegal prison that was not controlled by the state.
+The case moved quickly through the courts, reaching the Tennessee Supreme Court in October 1891.
+Chief Justice Peter Turney ruled against the miners, essentially citing the sanctity of contracts.